aws-samples/aws-dotnet-webapi-aurora/README.md

-# Developing a Microsoft .NET Web API .NET Core application with Aurora Database using CloudFormation.
+# Developing a Microsoft .NET Core Web API application with Aurora Database using CloudFormation.

 **As part of this blog we will do the following.**